 Minimally invasive alternative

 If after trying all conservative options you are still in pain, contact Laser Spine Institute.
 We have effective minimally invasive procedures specialized to treat the symptoms and conditions associated with degenerative disc disease.
-Call today to receive a free review of your MRI or CT scan, and to see if you may be a candidate for one of our minimally invasive treatments.
+Call today to receive a review of your MRI or CT scan to see if you may be a candidate for one of our minimally invasive treatments.